jeffh1cks/4420/pages/proposal.md

 ## Justification:
 <div id="text">

 Practice in migrating from one database type to another.
 This will simulate a real-world environment where an employer wants to move their web application from a SQL database to NoSQL database.
-Depending how the employer wants to scale their application, the ability to migrate from one to another would be a useful task depending on storage limitations, whether to scale horizontally or vertically.
-After migrating, I will test and analyze performance differences between using the two different types of databases given our NFT data.
-Also analyze the effects on our database using both primary and secondary indexes and an increase in data to affect scalability.
+Many others may want access to the database also, so creating an API will allow Owner/NFT data to be accessed.

 </div>